The best Black Friday deals we’ve found on sustainable products to reduce your impact | CNN Underscored

 This buttery-soft sweater has a slouchy, relaxed look that's perfect to pair with any outfit.
 Not to mention it's made with Naadam's luxurious 100% Mongolian cashmere.

-This ribbed cardigan is made from a 90% Merino wool and 10% cashmere combining the best of both versatile materials.
+This ribbed cardigan is made from 90% merino wool and 10% cashmere, combining the best of both versatile materials.

 Girlfriend Collective